 The LGPS allows you to say who you would like any death grant to be paid to by completing an expression of wish form.
-This form is available from your LGPS administering authority.
-The administering authority, however, retains absolute discretion when deciding who to pay any death grant to.
-You can find out how to contact your administering authority at the end of this guide.
+This form is available from the RBKC Pensions Team, whose contact details can be found at the end of this guide.
+The council, however, retains absolute discretion when deciding who to pay any death grant to.